Marcus du Sautoy: Awards and honours

 Du Sautoy was awarded the Berwick Prize in 2001 by the London Mathematical Society for the publication of outstanding mathematical research.
 In 2009 he won the Michael Faraday Prize from the Royal Society of London for "excellence in communicating science to UK audiences".
 Du Sautoy was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours "for services to Science".
-He was elected a fellow of the American Mathematical Society in 2012 and in a Fellow of the Royal Society (FRS) in 2016.
+The University of Bath awarded du Satoy an Honorary Doctorate in 2010.
+He was elected a fellow of the American Mathematical Society in 2012 and a Fellow of the Royal Society (FRS) in 2016.

 Personal life

 Du Sautoy lives in London with his family and plays football (No 17 for Recreativo Hackney FC) and the trumpet.
 He met his wife Shani while a postdoctoral researcher at the Hebrew University of Jerusalem.
 They have three children, who are being raised Jewish.

 Du Sautoy is an atheist but has stated that as holder of the Simonyi Chair for the Public Understanding of Science his focus is going to be "very much on the science and less on religion", perhaps suggesting a difference of emphasis compared with his predecessor in the post, Richard Dawkins.
 He has described his own religion as being "Arsenal – football", as he sees religion as wanting to belong to a community.

 Du Sautoy is a supporter of Common Hope, an organisation that helps people in Guatemala.

-He is the grandson of Peter du Sautoy and his godmother was Valerie Eliot.
+He is the grandson of Peter du Sautoy and his godmother was Valerie Eliot, the wife and widow of T.S Eliot.